August 4, 2026

 Which Slack Plans Support Okta Integration and SCIM Provisioning?

-This distinction matters because many teams assume SSO alone is enough, but without SCIM, user provisioning and deprovisioning in Slack still requires manual work.
+This distinction matters because many teams assume SSO alone is enough.
+Without SCIM, user provisioning and deprovisioning in Slack still requires manual work—even on Business+, where SSO is included but SCIM is not.

 Slack Plan Okta SSO (SAML) SCIM Provisioning Profile Sync Group-Based Access Notes